junxit/us-congress-bills-114/metadata.md

 - 2015-06-18 — Motion to reconsider laid on the table Agreed to without objection.
 - 2015-06-18 — On passage Passed by the Yeas and Nays: 280 - 140 (Roll no. 375). (text: CR 6/17/2015 H4472)
 - 2015-06-18 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 280 - 140 (Roll no. 375).(text: CR 6/17/2015 H4472)
+- 2015-06-22 — Received in the Senate.
+Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2015-06-23 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 125.